Darrus/Kubernetes/README.md

 The config can be found in `/etc/kubernetes/manifests/`

-To patch the node run the following command
+To patch the node run the following command on the master node.
 ```
 kubectl patch node <Node name> -p '{"spec":{"podCIDR":"<Pod network cidr>"}}'
 ```